zwarag/typst-homework-template/main.typ

   and preventing motion (Appendix B).
 The noise function itself is coherent, but the lifecycle mismatch suppresses any visible effect.
-- gpt-oss-120b-F16 generated a full Perlin implementation with cached base geometry, deterministic gradient tables, and optional vertex-colour modulation, matching the intended demo recording in gpt.webm.
+- gpt-oss-120b-F16 generated a full Perlin implementation with cached base geometry, deterministic gradient tables, and optional vertex-colour modulation, matching the intended demo recording in gpt.mp4.

 = Discussion
 The experiments underline how brittle LLM-generated code remains when platforms evolve faster than publicly